maxhollmann/ruby-ytdl/README.md

 # ytdl

-A Ruby wrapper for youtube-dl with progress callbacks.
+A Ruby wrapper for youtube-dl/yt-dlp with progress callbacks.

 ## Installation